 Four-Garden Classic

 This layout features four raised beds arranged in a square or rectangular shape, usually with paths that intersect at the center.
-It creates a symmetrical, organized garden space that makes crop rotation easier and allows easy access to all beds.
+Typical sizes are 2-foot by 2-foot beds or 4-foot by 4-foot.

 U-shaped beds